lextm/jekyll-theme-chirpy/_posts/2016-3-17-how-to-port-snmp-library-to-net-core.md

 permalink: /how-to-port-snmp-library-to-net-core-878d29074f9c
 excerpt_separator: <!--more-->
 ---
-.NET Core is still a moving target, so don’t jump on it unless you are kind of crazy at this stage… Preparation
+.NET Core is still a moving target, so don't jump on it unless you are kind of crazy at this stage… Preparation
 Visual Studio 2015 already contains .NET Core Beta 8 bits, but you will have to install the official RC1 bits over it from [Microsoft](https://get.asp.net/).
 <!--more-->